 Measurements from buoys on the Great Lakes maintained by NOAA National Data Buoy Center and Department of Fisheries and Oceans Canada were summarized at several temporal scales for wind speed, direction, wave height mean and maximum, dominate wave period, average wave period, mean wave direction, air temperature, and water temperature for each buoys period of record.

-Wind fetch is the unobstructed distance that wind can travel over water in a constant direction.
-It is an important characteristic of open water as a longer fetch can result in larger wind-generated waves.
-Utilizing buoy wind data and accounting for changes over time GLAHF has calculated fetch and relative wind exposure for the open water seasons in the Great Lakes.
+Fetch is the unobstructed distance that wind can travel over a lake surface in an essentially constant direction.
+It is an important characteristic of open water bodies as a longer fetch can result in larger wind-generated waves.
+Utilizing buoy wind data and accounting for changes over time GLAHF has calculated the effective fetch for the open water and an index of coastal wind exposure called the Relative Exposure Index for the Great Lakes from ice-off season wind data.
+Fetch and Relative Exposure Index summaries are available annually and as a composite of averaged values from 2006 to 2014.

 Offshore circulation hydrodynamic models have been develop at NOAA’s Great Lakes Environmental Research Laboratory (GLERL) as part of the Great Lakes Coastal Forecasting System (GLCFS).
 The GLAHF database provides summarizes of mean circulation magnitude and direction for the years 2006-2012.